Where SSR fails and static sites win

 The problem with SSR, in my opinion, is that it's taken us back to having servers do rendering (which adds a layer of infrastructure complexity) whilst also adding another layer to your application.
 This means both the server and client app need to worry about state and routing.

 This is why static sites have become so popular.
-Render your HTML during build time and upload it to a static host (Amplify Console, Netlify, Zeit, Gatsby Cloud etc.) and let them worry about serving it.
+Render your HTML during build time and upload it to a static host (Amplify Console, Netlify, Vercel, Gatsby Cloud etc.) and let them worry about serving it.
 This had lead to blazing-fast sites whilst still giving you the ability to create dynamic apps.
-If you’re interested in learning more, look at Gatsby (which this site is built on) and Next.
+If you're interested in learning more, look at Gatsby and Next (which this site is built on).

 Where static sites fail